Israel77/restassured-test-generator/README.md

 A transpiler to convert JSON response body to Java RestAssured assertions.

-This project contains a library that can be used to generate RestAssured assertions from JSON responses.
+The primary use of this project is for the [RestAssured Test Generator VSCode extension](https://github.com/Israel77/vscode-restassured-test-generator-vscode), but it can also be used as a standalone library to generate Java RestAssured assertions from JSON responses.

 > 🚧 Warning: This is a work in progress and breaking changes shall be expected.